Ikgonzal/mini_projects_catalogue/README.md

 ### 12) UFO Game 🪐
 >Invaders from outer space have arrived and are abducting humans using tractor beams.
 Players must crack the codeword to stop the abduction!

+### 13) Dating app profiles
+> System of dating profiles for a dating application.

+The Profile stores the following information:

+- User’s name
+- User’s age
+- User’s city
+- User’s country
+- User’s pronouns
+- User’s hobbies
+-
+And this is how users should be able to interact with their own profiles:

+- Create a new profile with some information
+- Add hobbies
+- View profile